IBMSpectrumComputing/lsf-integrations/Spectrum LSF Application Center/Misc_MLDL_Examples/README.md

     wget https://raw.githubusercontent.com/pytorch/pytorch/master/caffe2/python/examples/char_rnn.py
     wget https://raw.githubusercontent.com/pytorch/examples/master/mnist/main.py

 5).
-Make the python scripts readable and executable by all
+Make the python and shell scripts readable and executable by all

     chmod +rx *.py
+    chmod +rx *.sh

 6).
 Add this line below as the first line to each of the above python scripts (char_rnn.py and main.py)